 Lost Dutchman State Park is located along AZ 88, the Apache Trail

 , 5 miles northeast of the junction with US 60 (the Superstition Highway), and is almost the last developed site before the national forest boundary.
 Just opposite is the restored but overly commercial 'ghost town' of Goldfield.
-Entry to the state park is $5 per vehicle, or $3 in summer (end May to early September), when the hotter temperatures discourage most tourists.
+Entry to the state park (2020) is $10 per vehicle, or $7 in summer (June to late September), when the hotter temperatures discourage most tourists.
 The visitor center is unmanned during this period.
 The short park road soon forks - left are the Saguaro and Cholla day use areas, each with shaded picnic tables and rest rooms; right is the 69 site campground.

 Several easy, intersecting trails cross the small park, and extend into the neighboring national forest so all are numbered according to the Tonto NF route system with the exception of the short Discovery Trail, a self-guiding 0.5 mile nature path with a few informative notices.
 Others are 2.4 mile Treasure Loop, #56, that ascends 500 feet into the foothills, and Prospector's View, #57, a 0.7 mile route connecting #56 with #53, the Siphon Draw Trail, which climbs much higher into the mountains.